 Cast: Gregory Peck, Lee Remick, Harvey Spencer Stephens

 Plot: Damien is not your typical boy; he is from the Devil himself.
 He is here to fulfil his devilish mission.
 Whoever attempts to stop him will be sorry they did.
-You got to see this movie; if you love horror, you got to own it.
+You got to see this movie if you truly love horror movies, you got to own it, if you are a TBHMmaniac.
 This film caused women everywhere to fear to adopt little boys when it first came out.
 Enough said!

 Uniqueness: The unexpected ending.